We employ more than 6,000 staff who deliver compassionate care from our two main hospitals,

 Calderdale Royal Hospital and Huddersfield Royal Infirmary as well as in community sites, health

 centres and in patients’ homes.

-listen to their Membership Council and respond to the needs of their members – patients, staff and
+listen to their Council of Governors and respond to the needs of their members – patients, staff and

 the local community.

 Foundation trusts provide what the health service wants, yet are also free to invest quickly in the

 changes to the local community needs, in striving to be the best, and in putting their patients first.